BSc (Agriculture), MSc (Food Science), PhD (Microbiology)

 Mark assumed his role as AECI’s Chief Executive in 2013.
 He was appointed to AECI’s Executive Committee in 2010 and to its Board in January 2013.
 Having joined Chemical Services Limited (“Chemserve”) as a sales representative in 1984, and after managing two Chemserve companies, Mark was appointed to Chemserve’s Executive Committee in 1998 and subsequently to its Board.

 Zellah joined the AECI Board in 2007 and chairs the Social and Ethics Committee.
 She is an Executive and a Board member at Dimension Data.
 She was previously an Executive at Plessey where she served as Managing Executive of Plessey Broadband Investments and Managing Director of Plessey South Africa for a number of years.
 Zellah is a member of the Engen Board.
-Previously she served on the Boards of Afric Oil (Chair), Worldwide Coal Carolina (Chair), the Oceana Group, Worldwide African Investment Holdings and the Unisa School of Business Leadership.
+Previously she served on the Boards of Afric Oil (Chair), Worldwide Coal Carolina (Chair), the Oceana Group, Worldwide African Investment Holdings (now Phembani) and the Unisa School of Business Leadership.

 BAcc, MBL, CA(Z), CD(SA)